""

 Community consultation

-Initial consultation on the project was undertaken in late 2019 as part of the Green Bridges Program's early planning phase.
+Initial consultation on the project was undertaken in late 2019 as part of the Bridges for Brisbane Program's early planning phase.
 Council has completed a detailed analysis of all feedback received and prepared an Initial Consultation Outcomes report.

 Key feedback received on this bridge included: